apoorva-saxena/CV/README.md

 - Clients: Cisco, JPMorgan.
 - QTP 9.2, Selenium, HP Quality Center, BPT, Product Testing & System Integration Testing of Web-based Applications, Scenario Identification, Test Creation and Test execution.

-- Developing a creative curriculum for students of the school to enhance their learning experience.

 <a name="Projects"></a>
 ## Projects